maxmilton/maxmilton.com/content/blog/2016-10-09-intro-to-the-keto-diet-and-14-day-keto-meal-plan.md

 - Add MCT oil to meals if you need to boost your daily fat intake---it's flavourless and goes well with almost anything.
 - If you're not hungry just skip a meal or eat a small portion.

 Bonus: Before starting the diet do a 5-day water only fast for a quicker onset of ketosis.
 If you've never fasted before I recommend just doing a 1 1/2 day fast---eat an early dinner and then don't eat again until a late dinner the next day.
 It's not as hard as it sounds!
-There's [solid science showing the benefits of fasting]({{<relref "intro-to-therapeutic-fasting.md">}}).
+There's [solid science showing the benefits of fasting](/blog/intro-to-therapeutic-fasting).

 ### Macronutrient ratios

 "How much of everything should I eat?", I hear you saying.
-Well...
+Well…

 Calculate your daily caloric intake and macro ratio to use as a starting point.
 I say starting point because as you learn how your body reacts to foods, you should adjust your ratios to suit what works best for you.
 Make things easy for yourself by using [this keto calculator](http://keto-calculator.ankerl.com/).